Lehigh-Coders-Community/CSE6cubed/04. Front End VS Backend/4: FRONTEND/4FRONTENDb. CSS.md

 }
 ```

-We can target certain indidual items on a page by their ID:
+We can target certain individual items on a page by their ID:

 ```CSS
 #id1 {